inJuly0/loveAnim/README.md

 -- hFrames (number) : number of horizontal frames in the image -- vFrames (number) : number of vertical frames in the image

-anim = Animation:new(sheet, start , end, wait, loop)
+anim = Animation:new(sheet, startIndex , endIndex, wait, loop)

---sheet(SrpiteSheet) : spritesheet for the animation to draw from -- start(number): starting index of the animation in the spritesheet -- end(number): ending index of the animation in the spritesheet -- wait(number): time to wait for each frame
+-- sheet(SrpiteSheet) : spritesheet for the animation to draw from -- startIndex(number): starting index of the animation in the spritesheet -- endIndex(number): ending index of the animation in the spritesheet -- wait(number): time to wait for each frame
 -- loop(boolean): whether to loop the aniamtion or freeze on the last frame.